bragradon/ipython-copilot-completer/README.md

 %load_ext copilot_completer
 ```

-## Usage

-To use IPython Copilot Completer, simply start typing a command in the IPython shell and hit ctrl-space to trigger a completion.
-The completions provided will replace the current line and can be accepted by pressing enter.

 ## Configuration

 You will need to provide a GitHub Copilot API Token to use IPython Copilot Completer.
-To do so, you should use a MITM Proxy to capture the token from VS Code or PyCharm and then set the `GITHUB_COPILOT_ACCESS_TOKEN` environment variable to the captured token.
+To do so, you should use a MITM Proxy to capture the token from VS Code or PyCharm and then
+set the `GITHUB_COPILOT_ACCESS_TOKEN` environment variable to the captured token.

+## Operation modes

+IPython Copilot Completer can operate in 3 modes: 'autosuggestion, 'keybinding', and 'inline'.
+The default is 'autosuggestion'.

 ### Auto suggestions

-You can also configure IPython Copilot Completer to instead provide Copilot completions as auto suggestions.
+You can configure IPython Copilot Completer to provide Copilot completions as inline auto-suggestions.
 To do so, set the `GITHUB_COPILOT_AUTO_SUGGEST` environment variable to `1`.

+### Keyboard shortcut

+You can configure IPython Copilot Completer to provide Copilot completions only after hitting `ctrl-space` to trigger the completion.
+The completions provided will replace the current line and can be accepted by pressing enter.
+To do so, set the `GITHUB_COPILOT_KEY_BINDING` environment variable to `1`.

 ### Inlining Copilot completions

-You can also configure IPython Copilot Completer to instead inline Copilot completions into the tab completion menu.
+You can configure IPython Copilot Completer to have the Copilot completions inline with other completions.
+They will appear inside the tab completion menu.
 To do so, set the `GITHUB_COPILOT_INLINE_COMPLETIONS` environment variable to `1`.

 Note: This will slow down tab completion as it will require an additional API call to GitHub Copilot for each completion.